databrickslabs/geoscan/README.md

 ### Installation

 Compile GEOSCAN scala library that can be uploaded onto a Databricks cluster (DBR > 7.x).
-Activate `shade` profile to include GEOSCAN dependencies as an assembly jar
+Activate `shaded` profile to include GEOSCAN dependencies as an assembly jar and unit test python wrapper

 ```shell
 mvn clean package -Pshaded